tkkkkkz/DATA-SCIENCE-PROJECTS/Titanic/README.md

 This project contains my files for the Kaggle Titanic project (https://www.kaggle.com/c/titanic).

-The '' notebook is a step-by-step overview of my data analysis.
-It includes a detailed process of data wrangling, exploratory data analysis, and a randomforest tree modeling.
+The 'Titanic_Final_Submission' notebook is a step-by-step overview of my data analysis. **It includes a detailed process of data wrangling, exploratory data analysis, and a randomforest tree modeling**.

+This project is to use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
+Train.csv contains the details of a subset of 891 passengers on board.